 The Chairman, with the support of the Company Secretary, is responsible for the induction of new Directors and the ongoing training and development of all Directors.
 New Directors receive a full, formal and tailored induction on joining the Board, designed to provide an understanding of the Group’s business, governance and key stakeholders.
 The induction process includes site visits, meetings with key individuals, and briefings on key business, legal and regulatory issues facing the Group.

 As the internal and external business environment changes, it is important to ensure the Directors’ skills and knowledge are refreshed and updated regularly.
 Accordingly the Chairman, with the assistance of the Company Secretary, ensures that regular updates on corporate governance, regulatory and technical matters are provided to Directors at Board meetings.
+During the year, the Board received training on the changes to the Corporate Governance Code and Section 172 as well as an update on developments in executive remuneration.

 All Board Directors have access to the Company Secretary, who advises them on Board and governance matters.